Looking for an educational outing for your home school group? Spring Valley is the perfect place for hands-on exploration and science-based programs.

 For more information about programs and pricing, or to schedule a program, call 847-985-2100.

-- Conservation in Action - Help with conservation efforts!
-Projects will include collecting seeds, planting wildflowers and trees, clearing brush or wood chipping.
+- Conservation in Action - Help with our conservation efforts!
+Some time is devoted to an explanation of the importance of the particular activity and the rest on the activity itself.
+Projects might include collecting seeds, planting wildflowers or trees, clearing brush, or wood chipping.

 - Nighttime Nature - Experience nature without the benefit of sight and use the rest of your senses on a walk at night.
 [NOTE: this activity takes place after sundown]